1844 United States presidential election: Results

+30.6% of the voting age population and 79% of eligible voters participated in the election.
 Polk's adoption of Manifest Destiny paid dividends at the polls.
 No longer identified with the Tyler-Calhoun "southern crusade for slavery", the western Democrats could embrace Texas annexation.
 The Democrats enjoyed a huge upsurge in voter turnout, up to 20% over the figures from 1840, especially in the Northwest and Mid-Atlantic regions.
 The Whigs showed only a 4% increase.

-The Democrats won Michigan, Illinois and Indiana and nearly took Ohio, where the concept of Manifest Destiny was most admired.
+The Democrats won Michigan, Illinois, and Indiana and nearly took Ohio, where the concept of Manifest Destiny was most admired.
 In the Deep South, Clay lost every state to Polk, a huge reversal from the 1840 race, but carried most of the Middle and Border South.
 Clay's "waffling" on Texas may have cost him the 41 electoral votes of New York and Michigan.
-The former slaveholder, now abolitionist, James Birney of the Liberty Party, received 15,812 and 3,632 votes, respectively, on the basis of his unwavering stand against Texas annexation.
+The former slaveholder, now abolitionist, James Birney of the Liberty Party, received 15,812 and 3,632 votes, respectively, based on his unwavering stand against Texas annexation.

 Celebratory shots rang out in Washington on November 7 as returns came in from western New York which clinched the state and the presidency for Polk.
 Polk won by a mere 5,106 out of 470,062 cast in New York, and only 3,422 out of 52,096 votes in Michigan.
-Had enough of these voting blocks cast their ballots for the anti-annexationist Clay in either state, he would have defeated Polk.
+Had enough of these voting blocks cast their ballots for the anti-annexationist Clay in New York, he would have defeated Polk.
 Still, Clay's opposition to annexation and western slavery expansion served him well among Northern Whigs and nearly secured him the election.

-As of 2020, Clay was the third of seven presidential nominees to win a significant number of electoral votes in at least three elections, the others being Thomas Jefferson, Andrew Jackson, Grover Cleveland, William Jennings Bryan, Franklin D. Roosevelt, and Richard Nixon.
+As of 2024, Clay was the third of eight presidential nominees to win a significant number of electoral votes in at least three elections, the others being Thomas Jefferson, Andrew Jackson, Grover Cleveland, William Jennings Bryan, Franklin D. Roosevelt, Richard Nixon, and Donald Trump.
 Of these, Jackson, Cleveland, and Roosevelt also won the popular vote in at least three elections.
 Clay and Bryan are the only two candidates to lose the presidency three times.

-This was the first time that the winning candidate lost their home state, which also occurred in 1916, 1968, and 2016.
-And along with 2016, this is one of two victorious presidential nominees to win without either their home state or birth state (in this case, both were Tennessee and North Carolina).
+This is the most recent presidential election where the election took place on different days in different states.
+It is the only presidential election in which both major party nominees were former Speakers of the House.
+This was the last election in which Ohio voted for the Whigs.
+It was also the only presidential election in which the winner, Polk, lost both his birth state of North Carolina and his state of residence, Tennessee, (which he lost by only 123 votes) before Donald Trump's victory in the 2016 presidential election.
+This was the first of four times that a victorious candidate lost their home state followed by 1916, 1968, and 2016.